-Students enrolling in the master of arts in recreation and leisure must meet the following minimum admission requirements:
+Students enrolling in the master of arts in recreation and leisure must meet the following minimum admission requirements for regular graduate student status:

-- A bachelor's or professional degree earned from a department of approved standing and granted by an accredited college or university. - A 2.70 or equivalent Grade Point Average (GPA) for all previous undergraduate academic work. - Prerequisite academic work that indicates the applicant should be able to pursue effectively the master of arts in recreation and leisure studies. - Proof of health and accident insurance. - Satisfactory scores on the Test of English as a Foreign Language (TOEFL) if from a country where English is not the primary language.
+- A bachelor's or professional degree earned from a department of approved standing and granted by an accredited college or university. - A 2.70 or equivalent Grade Point Average (GPA) for all previous undergraduate academic work. - Prerequisite academic work that indicates the applicant should be able to pursue effectively the master of arts in recreation and leisure studies. - Proof of health and accident insurance. - Satisfactory scores on the Test of English as a Foreign Language (TOEFL) if from a country where English is not the primary language. - Provisional acceptance to the program may be considered for applicants not meeting the requirements for regular student status admission.